 You should specify: Sound Insulation with a Δ IIC 18 rating or better with Tile to comply with minimum code - wood flooring and other floor finishes may add to the value.

-What is SOUND STEP Made From?
-SOUND STEP is 94% recycled rubber granules from used car tires mixed with multi-colored EDPM rubber 'flecs' recovered from rubber flooring production waste.
-These two recycled rubber components are cold bonded with a high quality urethane binder and then heat cured into a finished composite.
+QT Sound Insulation is composed of 94% recycled rubber granules reclaimed from used car tires mixed with multi-colored EDPM rubber 'flecs' recovered from rubber flooring production waste.
+These two recycled rubber components are cold bonded with a high quality urethane binder.
 Utilizing car tire rubber for flooring projects is good for two big reasons: (1) It benefits the environment by diverting millions of tons of waste tires from our landfills.
-(2) Sound tests show that SOUND STEP recycled rubber attenuates more sound than competing products.
+(2) Sound tests show that QT Sound Insulation attenuates more sound than competing technologies.

-What about Sub Floor Moisture Vapor?
-SOUND STEP is impervious to the effects of moisture however, certain decorative floor coverings like wood and PVC sheet and tile have a specified moisture vapor transmission exposure limits.
-The upper end limit specified by most resilient and wood flooring manufacturers is 3lbs. per 1,000 square feet per 24 hours (as measured by the Calcium Chloride Test).
-If moisture vapor transmissions exceed 3lbs., the sub floor must be receive a vapor retarding 'barrier' capable of reducing vapor transmissions to specified levels .
+QT Sound Insulation is impervious to the effects of moisture however, certain decorative floor coverings like wood and PVC sheet and tile have a specified moisture vapor transmission exposure limits.
+The upper end limit specified by most resilient and wood flooring manufacturers is 3 lbs. per 1,000 square feet per 24 hours (as measured by the Calcium Chloride Test).
+If moisture vapor transmissions exceed 3 lbs., the sub floor must be receive a vapor retarding 'barrier' capable of reducing vapor transmissions to specified levels .
 When Tile or Stone will be the floor covering finish, the moisture limit for QT is 5.5 lbs per 1000, square feet per 24 hours of exposure.